AlxHnr/chicken-builder/README.md

 ### Uninstallation

-Uninstallation is pretty much like installation.
-Just make sure, that *INSTALL_PREFIX* is setup exactly like during its installation.
+Ensure that *INSTALL_PREFIX* is setup exactly like during its installation.
 Then run `make uninstall` from Chicken-builder's source directory.

 ## Required project structure